ibm-cloud-docs/key-protect/migrate-st.md

 ### {{site.data.keyword.cloud_notm}} services and software
 {: #migration-ibm-cloud-services}

-Searching for {{site.data.keyword.cloud_notm}} services and software usage is a task that you need to perform with the help of HPCS activity tracking events, associations, the {{site.data.keyword.cloud_notm}} CLI, and tools that are provided by IBM.
-The [Key Usage Reporter (KUR)](/docs/key-protect?topic=key-protect-kur) tool is recommended for discovering which {{site.data.keyword.cloud_notm}} services and resources reference HPCS keys.
+To identify {{site.data.keyword.cloud_notm}} services and software that are using HPCS, follow this recommended approach:

+1. **Start with the Key Usage Reporter (KUR)** - The [Key Usage Reporter (KUR)](/docs/key-protect?topic=key-protect-kur) tool is the recommended starting point.
+It scans your {{site.data.keyword.cloud_notm}} accounts and generates a comprehensive report of resources that reference HPCS keys, grouped by service and key.

+2. **Cross-reference with Activity Tracking** - Review [HPCS activity tracking events](/docs/hs-crypto?topic=hs-crypto-at-events) over the largest available time window to identify services that have recently performed cryptographic operations.
+The [Key Usage Reporter (KUR)](/docs/key-protect?topic=key-protect-kur) tool is capable of processing activity tracking audit log files, producing CSV summaries that help identify HPCS utilization.

-## Step 4: Classify usage
+## Classifying usage
 {: #migration-classify-usage}

 Each type of HPCS usage relevant to the migration falls into one of the following categories: